lotricekCZ/ipk-project-2/README.md

 #### UDP
 UDP is a connectionless protocol, meaning that no connection is established and messages are sent directly.
 However, as for the application perspective, socket is bound to a port during the initiation of UDPReceiver, and consequently UDPTransceiver.
 Port is then used to send and receive messages.
 Because of the nature of the internet (made with best effort delivery) and UDP, it is uncertain whether the message arrives or not.
 Such inconveniences are resolved within application with retransmissions and confirmations sent to server, and ping which is used by the server to check the aliveness of the connection.
 ### Finite state automata
 Due to the absence of regular expressions for non-ascii bytes, finite automata were made to both encode and decode messages.
+All automata transition rules are implemented as lambda expressions returning bool and are written with underscores as separators e.g. mealy _/join is written as nan_join as there is no mealy input, but there is a mealy output that is a `JOIN` message.

 As for decoder, the automaton is a scanner that extracts data based on transitions (primarily during changing states) and if it halts in non-terminal state it is assumed it encountered a malformed message.
 ![](assets/UDP_decoder.svg)
 > UDP decoder automaton